Bill of Lading

 What Is the Hazmat Bill of Lading?

 A Bill of Lading serves as a contract between the shipper and the recipient.
 It details what is in the shipment, where the shipment originated and where it is going, plus the shipping cost.
+A bill of lading is important for inventory management because it serves as proof of ownership and shipment of goods.
+It acts as a contract between the shipper and the carrier, specifying the type and quantity of goods being shipped, and it also serves as a receipt for the goods once they have been received by the designated party.
 The Bill of Lading is a legally binding document that gives the carrier and driver all the information they require to process the freight delivery.

 Why a Bill of Lading Is Important for Warehouse Inventory Management